FeatureSketch Research Notes¶

 This is not a calibrated probability; it is a scale-normalized surprise score.

-clamp at 1.0 means common or over-dense bins contribute zero surprise, while
+smaller.
+The upper clamp at 1.0 means common or over-dense bins contribute

-rare bins contribute positive surprise.
-Count-min collisions can overestimate a
+zero surprise, while rare bins contribute positive surprise.

 The final score is the average of the value-ensemble surprise and the presence-ensemble surprise: